estds/yfg2024.yicode.org/logistics/accommodation.md

   </div>
 </div>

-There has been a [change of venue](/blog/2021/04/09/change-of-venue).
-If you have booked accommodation previously, the Secretariat should have contacted you and moved your booking to the new hotels.{.alert .alert-warning}
+<p class="alert alert-warning">There has been a [change of venue](/blog/2021/04/09/change-of-venue).
+If you have booked accommodation previously, the Secretariat should have contacted you and moved your booking to the new hotels.</p>

 <iframe id="booking-form" class="embed-responsive-item w-100 border-0" scrolling="no" src="https://jrc.nhri.cn/app/mf/embed.php?id=33247" title="Accommodation Booking">Accommodation Booking</iframe>
 <script src="https://cdn.jsdelivr.net/gh/estds/cdn-res/iframe-resizer/iframeResizer.min.js"></script>